-Almonds are generally more dense in nutrients as they contain only 50% water.
+Almonds are generally denser in nutrients as they contain only 50% water.
 At the same time, walnuts consist of 66% water.

 One serving size of both of these nuts is equal to one ounce, weighing 28.35g.
 For almonds, this serving size makes for 23 whole kernels, while one ounce of walnuts is made up of 14 halves of the nut.

 Walnuts, on the other hand, are higher in fats.
-While larger quantities of polyunsaturated and saturated fats can be found in walnuts, almonds contain appreciably more monounsaturated fats.
+While greater quantities of polyunsaturated and saturated fats can be found in walnuts, almonds contain appreciably more monounsaturated fats.

 Walnuts and almonds, being plant-based products, contain no cholesterol.

-Almonds contain almost double the amount of carbohydrates when compared to walnuts.
+Almonds contain almost double the number of carbohydrates when compared to walnuts.
 Subsequently, almonds are significantly richer in dietary fiber and sugars.

 Additionally, almonds contain small amounts of maltose and galactose.

-In general, walnuts have a more favourable vitamin profile.
+In general, walnuts have a more favorable vitamin profile.

-Walnuts are also notably higher in vitamin A, vitamin B5 and the folate form of vitamin B9.
-Moreover, walnuts contain vitamin C and vitamin K, which almonds lack completely.
+Walnuts are also notably higher in vitamin A, vitamin B5, and the folate form of vitamin B9.
+Moreover, walnuts contain vitamin C and vitamin K, which almonds lack entirely.